 Disaster Risk Reduction (DRR) at its essence is the effort to reduce the causes of disasters and the causes of risk.
-But the full picture of risk can only be understood in the broader context of structural inequalities, from the global to the local level.
-Disasters contribute to loss of biological species, and destroy or disrupt natural and built environments—including public services infrastructure and services.
+But the full picture of risk can only be understood in the broader context of structural inequalities, from the global to the local level, which exacerbate vulnerability.
+Disasters contribute to loss of biological species, and destroy or disrupt natural and built environments—including public infrastructure and services.
 They also destroy lives and livelihoods, impact health and safety, separate families, and push people into (or back into) poverty.

 DRR is about reducing vulnerability and building on the strengths, knowledge and experience of people.
 It is also about reducing risks and drivers of risks, such as climate change and gender inequality.
 In the wider realm of sustainable development, DRR considerations are integral for ensuring that development projects don’t increase disaster risk and social, environmental and economic losses.